-- ❖ Have at least 12 months of employment with the University. - Have worked at least 1,250 hours during the 12 months prior to the FMLA leave start date.
+- Have at least 12 months of employment with the university. - Have worked at least 1,250 hours during the 12 months prior to the FMLA leave start date.
 Only hours worked for the employer count towards the 1,250-hour requirement.
-Paid leave such as vacation, sick, or holidays are not included.
+Paid leave such as vacation, sick, or holidays are not included. - Not have exhausted your current FMLA entitlement.

-The University uses a fiscal year (July 1 to June 30) to assess an employee's available FMLA leave entitlement.
+The university uses a "rolling" 12-month period to assess an employee's available FMLA leave entitlement rather than a calendar year or academic year.
 The 12-month period is measured backward from the date an employee uses any FMLA leave.
+Eligible employees will be granted up to 12 weeks of leave for the following qualifying events: